-Generally speaking, regulation on life sciences products has a stronger impact in administrative instances than in judicial instances.
-In the administrative way, companies are sanctioned with fines and/or temporary or definitive closure of the establishment, as well as being obliged to comply with corrective measures (only if the infringing conduct has no effects or impact on the market, could the sanction be a warning); but they do not seek consumer indemnity.
+Generally speaking, regulation of life sciences products has a stronger impact in administrative instances than in judicial instances.
+In administrative cases, companies are sanctioned with fines and/or temporary or definitive closure of the establishment, as well as being obliged to comply with corrective measures (only if the infringing conduct has no effects or impact on the market can the sanction be a warning); however, they do not seek consumer indemnity.
 Aside from the fines imposed, there are other measures that the administrative authorities can order, such as the following:

-Precautionary measures: these measures can be ordered at any stage of the proceeding.
-These are, e.g., the cessation of the infringing action, closure of an establishment, banning of a website, immobilisation of goods, etc.
+- (i) Precautionary measures: these measures can be ordered at any stage of the proceeding.
+These are, e.g., the cessation of the infringing action, closure of an establishment, banning of a website, immobilisation of goods, etc. - (ii) Corrective repair measures: these measures are aimed at compensating any direct monetary consequences resulting from the infringement (e.g., giving back the money paid by the consumer, changing the product, etc.). - (iii) Corrective supplementary measures: these measures are aimed at reverting the effects of infringing conduct or preventing them from happening again in the future (e.g., publication of a rectification).

-- (ii) Corrective repair measures: these measures are aimed at compensating any direct monetary consequences resulting from the infringement (e.g., to give back the money paid by the consumer, to change the product, etc.). - (iii) Corrective supplementary measures: these measures are aimed at reverting the effects of infringing conduct or to prevent them from happening again in the future (e.g., publication of a rectification). - (iv) Fines for non-compliance: if a fine is not paid or a measure is not complied with, additional sanctions can be ordered.
+(iv) Fines for non-compliance: if a fine is not paid or a measure is not complied with, additional sanctions can be ordered.